Gallbladder removal - laparoscopic

 Surgery using a laparoscope is the most common way to remove the gallbladder.
 A laparoscope is a thin, lighted tube that lets the doctor see inside your belly.

-- The surgeon will make three to four small cuts in your belly.
+- The surgeon makes 3 to 4 small cuts in your belly.

-- The laparoscope will be inserted through one of the cuts.
+- The laparoscope is inserted through one of the cuts.

-- Other medical instruments will be inserted through the other cuts.
+- Other medical instruments are inserted through the other cuts.

 An x-ray called a cholangiogram may be done during your surgery.